-Though he failed attain much success in the U.S., Kon was a major contributor to the vibrant Jewish cultural life of interwar Poland and highly regarded as a composer for plays and musicals.
+Though he failed to attain much success in the U.S., Kon was a major contributor to the vibrant Jewish cultural life of interwar Poland and highly regarded as a composer for plays and musicals.

 Choose a track to play